akilli/cms/readme.md

 ## Upgrade version

-After upgrading the cms to a new version please execute the following command with the cms cli tool to also upgrade the schema version on the pre-existing database:
+After upgrading the cms to a new version please execute the following command with the cms cli tool to also upgrade the schema version on the pre-existing database if necessary:

 ```
 docker compose exec --user app php php /app/bin/cli.php app:upgrade